smout74/smout74.github.io/README.md

 # smout74.github.io

-This is only for testing purposes
+This is only for testing purposes.
+The models on this site can not be used without permission.